Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

-\end{itemize} A {\bf good deformation} of $j$ consists of a complex vector space $E$ with a natural representation of $G$, a $G$-invariant open neighborhood $V$ of $0$ and a smooth family $v\mapsto j(v)$ of complex structures on $S$ satisfying $j(0)=j$, which is effective and symmetric and such that, in addition, there exists an open neighborhood $U$ of $|D|\cup M$ on which $j(v)=j$ for all $v\in V$.
-It is called a good complex deformation if the family is in addition complex. \end{definition} In the symmetric case we have
+} A {\bf good deformation} of $j$ consists of a complex vector space $E$ with a natural representation of $G$, a $G$-invariant open neighborhood $V$ of $0$ and a smooth family $v\mapsto j(v)$ of complex structures on $S$ satisfying $j(0)=j$, which is effective and symmetric and such that, in addition, there exists an open neighborhood $U$ of $|D|\cup M$ on which $j(v)=j$ for all $v\in V$. {A good deformation $v\mapsto j(v)$ is called a {\bf good complex deformation} if the family is, in addition, a complex family in the sense of the above Definition \ref{def_complex_effective_symmetric}.}